-D: I think it’s super-duper that I get to do voice overs for my job.
-It’s allowed me to do some really cool stuff that has made a difference.
+D: I think it’s super duper that I get to do voice overs for my job.
+I’ve been able to do some really cool stuff that has made a difference.
 In my spare time I throw big dance parties with DJ’s that have raised a lot of money organisations to help children and the environment.
-So it’s super duper that I was chosen by whatever force of nature to use my voice to make a difference.
 The characters I’ve played have made a difference in people’s lives and I’ve had the opportunity to meet a lot of people.
 I’m completely in awe of what has happened to me and I’m so, so grateful.

 SDCC: I think a lot of people would agree that they’re pleased you’ve had the chances too.
 Ewwww, getting a bit gushy there!

 D: No, I appreciate that, I’m a gusher too so I appreciate it.
 I’ve generally marketed myself a certain way for work, and I’ve let slip the whole gaming part of it.
-Jennifer Hale does a lot of work on the social side, and that’s not something I’ve ever really done, so I’m inspired by your gushiness to maybe put some more energy into bringing my voice back into the gaming world.
+Jennifer Hale does a lot of work on the social side, which isn’t something I’ve ever really done.
+So I’m inspired by your gushiness to maybe put some more energy into bringing my voice back into the gaming world.

 SDCC: Thank you for your time Debi.
-As someone who has spent a lot of time with Meryl over the years it’s been a real pleasure to get to talk to you.
+As someone who has spent a lot of time with Meryl over the years it’s been a real pleasure to talk to you.

 D: Oh you’re welcome.
 Good luck with the site and everything in the future.